Newport News, Virginia: Economy

 Among the city's major industries are shipbuilding, military, and aerospace.
 Newport News Shipbuilding, owned by Huntington Ingalls Industries, and the large coal piers supplied by railroad giant CSX Transportation, the modern Fortune 500 successor to the Chesapeake and Ohio Railway (C&O).
 Miles of the waterfront can be seen by automobiles crossing the James River Bridge and Monitor-Merrimac Memorial Bridge-Tunnel, which is a portion of the circumferential Hampton Roads Beltway, linking the city with each of the other major cities of Hampton Roads via Interstate 664 and Interstate 64.
 Many U.S. defensive industry suppliers are based in Newport News, and these and nearby military bases employ many residents, in addition to those working at the shipyard and in other harbor-related vocations.

 Newport News plays a role in the maritime industry.
 At the end of CSX railroad tracks lies the Newport News Marine Terminal.
 Covering 140 acre, the Terminal has heavy-lift cranes, warehouse capabilities, and container cranes.

 Newport News' location next to Hampton Roads along with its rail network has provided advantages for the city.
 The city houses two industrial parks which enabled manufacturing and distribution to take root in the city.
 As technology-oriented companies flourished in the 1990s, Newport News became a regional center for technology companies.

 Additional companies headquartered out of Newport News include Ferguson Enterprises and L-3 Flight International Aviation.

 Newport News Shipbuilding serves as the city's largest employer with over 24,000 employees.
 Fort Eustis employs over 10,000, making it the second largest employer in the city.
-Newport News School System creates over 5,000 jobs and acts as the city's third largest employer.
+Newport News School System creates over 5,000 jobs and is the city's third largest employer.